How To Catch Any Fish

 Rods

 Before selecting a fishing rod, you need to figure out what kind of fish you want to catch with it.
 Once you do that, you need to figure out how you will be fishing for them.
 Rods will have suggested line rating and lure weight ranges on them.
 In general you should assume that the rod will perform optimally in the middle of that range.
 Note that the line ratings go out the window if you will be using braided line.
-In general, one-piece rod outperform rods that can be broken down into multiple pieces, but the convenience of being able to break down a rod into shorter pieces is often very valuable.
+In general, one-piece rods outperform rods that can be broken down into multiple pieces, but the convenience of being able to break down a rod into shorter pieces is often very valuable in this age of airline excess baggage fees.

 As you get more serious about fishing (or at least if your budget gets more serious) you might want to explore the option of custom rods.
 These can be specifically made to fit you as well as the type of fishing you will be doing.
 I should warn you though, once you go custom it’s hard to go back.
 Whether you buy custom or factory wrapped, I really like the Calstar Grafighter rods for fishing saltwater.